-John is the UK government’s independent adviser on political violence and disruption and sits as a non-aligned peer in the House of Lords.
+John is the UK government’s independent adviser on political violence and disruption and the Prime Minister’s Trade Envoy to Tanzania.
+He is an engagement director for the Levelling Up Goals and sits as a crossbench peer in the House of Lords.

 He was a special adviser in the Cabinet Office focused on public service and regulatory reform, in the Department for Work and Pensions where he advised then Secretary of State John Hutton introducing mandatory workplace pensions and reforming the welfare-to-work system, and at the department for Business and Energy charged with renewing the UK’s commitment to civil nuclear energy, leading on regional economic development, employment rights and striking major R&D deals to promote advanced manufacturing.

-John spent an incredible year as political spokesman for Gordon Brown in 10 Downing Street as the then Prime Minister led the international response to the global recession.
+John was the political spokesman for Gordon Brown in 10 Downing Street as the then Prime Minister led the international response to the global recession.